BastiKopo/TVTelegramBingX/README.md

 - `BINGX_BASE_URL` / `BINGX_BASE`: (Optional) Override the BingX REST base URL.
 Defaults to `https://open-api.bingx.com`.
 - `BINGX_RECV_WINDOW`: (Optional) Customise the BingX `recvWindow` in milliseconds.
 Defaults to `5000`.
 - `POSITION_MODE`: Configure the expected BingX position mode (`hedge` or `oneway`).
 Defaults to `hedge`.
-- `DEFAULT_LEVERAGE`: Default leverage used when manual commands or TradingView alerts omit a value.
-Defaults to `10`.
+- `MARGIN_MODE`: Futures margin mode applied to new symbols (`isolated` or `cross`).
+Defaults to `isolated`.
+- `GLOBAL_MARGIN_USDT`: Default USDT budget used to size orders when no explicit quantity is supplied.
+- `GLOBAL_LEVERAGE`: Global leverage applied during sizing and the first trade per symbol.
+Defaults to `10` when omitted.
-- `DEFAULT_TIF`: Default time-in-force used for limit orders when none is provided.
+- `GLOBAL_TIF`: Default time-in-force used for limit orders when none is provided.
 Defaults to `GTC`.
 - `DRY_RUN`: Set to `true`/`1` to disable order submission and only log payloads.
-- `SYMBOL_WHITELIST`: Comma-separated list of allowed symbols (e.g. `BTC-USDT,ETH-USDT`).
+- `WHITELIST` / `SYMBOL_WHITELIST`: Comma-separated list of allowed symbols (e.g. `BTC-USDT,ETH-USDT`).
 Orders for other symbols are rejected.
 - `SYMBOL_MIN_QTY` / `SYMBOL_MAX_QTY`: Optional per-symbol quantity guards formatted as `SYMBOL:VALUE` pairs separated by commas (e.g. `BTC-USDT:0.001,ETH-USDT:0.01`).
 - `SYMBOL_META`: Optional JSON object providing fallback instrument metadata such as `stepSize`/`minQty` for each symbol, e.g. `{"BTC-USDT":{"stepSize":"0.001"}}`.
 - `TELEGRAM_CHAT_ID`: Optional chat or channel ID used to broadcast TradingView alerts automatically.